Cit Bank vs. Marcus By Goldman Sachs

 Strengths

-- Marcus offers a competitive APY of 3.65% on its savings account.
+- Marcus offers a $0 minimum balance requirement for its savings account.

-- Marcus has a BBB rating of A+.
+- Marcus has a lower minimum deposit requirement of $0.

 Potential Drawbacks